Image Description Elements

 For completion of a type description, there could be several other

-certain build types and will be covered in extra chapters that describes
+certain build types and will be covered in extra chapters that describe

-the individual image types more detailed.
-Certain attributes are however
+the individual image types in more detail.
+Certain attributes are, however,

 useful for nearly all build types and will be covered next: